kazssym/netbeans-bitbucket-plugin/README.md

 # Introduction

-The *[Plugin for Bitbucket® Cloud for NetBeans]* integrates Bitbucket Cloud repositories into the [NetBeans] IDE.
+The *[Plugin for Bitbucket® Cloud for NetBeans]* integrates support for Bitbucket Cloud repositories into the [NetBeans] IDE.

 [Plugin for Bitbucket® Cloud for NetBeans]: https://vx68k.bitbucket.io/netbeans-bitbucket-plugin/
 [Bitbucket® Cloud]: https://bitbucket.org/